 Mornings at the Museum

-Join CMM Education staff throughout the summer and explore pollinators, fossils, and crustaceans!
+Join CMM Education staff throughout the summer (July and August) and explore pollinators, fossils, and crustaceans!
 Mornings at the Museum offer elementary and middle school students the opportunity to learn about a specific topic that interests them at the Calvert Marine Museum.
 Details and registration links are below!

 Click on date for registration.